Alexander C. Sanger

-Alexander C. Sanger (born November 15, 1947) is an American reproductive rights activist and the former Chair of the International Planned Parenthood Council.
-He is the grandson of Margaret Sanger, the founder of Planned Parenthood who opened America's first birth control clinic in Brownsville, Brooklyn, in 1916.
-Sanger previously served as a United Nations Population Fund Goodwill Ambassador, as the President of Planned Parenthood of New York City (PPNYC) and President of its international arm, The Margaret Sanger Center International (MSCI) from 1991 to 2000.
+Alexander C. Sanger (born November 15, 1947) is an American reproductive rights activist, and the former Chair of the International Planned Parenthood Council.
+Sanger previously served as a United Nations Population Fund Goodwill Ambassador, as the President of Planned Parenthood of New York City (PPNYC), and as President of its international arm, The Margaret Sanger Center International (MSCI), from 1991 to 2000.
+He is the grandson of Margaret Sanger, the founder of Planned Parenthood, who opened America's first birth control clinic in Brownsville, Brooklyn, in 1916.
+He is not related to reproductive rights legal scholar Carol Sanger.

 Early life

-Alexander Campbell Sanger was born November 25, 1947 in New York City and grew up in Mount Kisco, New York.
+Alexander Campbell Sanger was born November 25, 1947, in New York City and grew up in Mount Kisco, New York.
 His father, Grant Sanger, a surgeon, was the second child of Margaret Sanger.
 His mother, Edwina Campbell, was a physician and was the granddaughter of William C. Durant, founder of General Motors.

 Sanger attended the Bedford Rippowam School, Phillips Academy in Andover, Massachusetts and Princeton University.
 At Princeton, he wrote his senior history thesis on his grandmother, Margaret Sanger.
 After service in the U.S. Air National Guard, Sanger attended Columbia Law and Business schools, earning both an MBA and a JD, and then became an associate and then partner of the New York law firm of White & Case.
 During this time, he earned an LL.M. degree in Taxation from New York University Law School.

 He joined the board of Planned Parenthood of New York City in 1984 and was elected President and CEO in 1990.